browserengineering/book/book/text.md

-Start mixing font sizes, like `<small>a</small><big>A</big>`, and you'll quickly notice a problem with the font size code: the text is aligned along its top, not "along the line", as if it's hanging from a clothes line.
+Start mixing font sizes, like `<small>a</small><big>A</big>`, and you'll quickly notice a problem with the font size code: the text is aligned along its top, as if it's hanging from a clothes line.
+But you know that English text is typically written with all letters aligned at an invisible *baseline* instead.

 Let's think through how to fix this.
 If the big text is moved up, it would overlap with the previous line, so the smaller text has to be